VillagerUnknown/VillagerCoin/README.md

 # VillagerUnknown's Villager Coin

-Villager Coin adds a custom coin currency, Villager Coin, and optionally adds the currency to loot tables, mob drops, and merchant trades.
+Villager Coin adds a customizable coin currency, Villager Coin, and optionally adds the currency to loot tables, mob drops, and merchant trades.
 Coins can be converted between different types through the crafting table.

 Villager Coin consists of 5 types of coins each with their own value: Copper, Iron, Gold, Emerald, and Netherite.